awsdocs/aws-iot-docs/developerguide/iot-sql-select.md

 Outgoing payload: {"red_value":255}
 ```

+For information about how to use JSON object and property names that include reserved characters, such as numbers or the hyphen \(minus\) character, see [JSON extensions](iot-sql-json.md)

 You can use functions \(see [Functions](iot-sql-functions.md)\) to transform the incoming payload\.
 You can use parentheses for grouping\.
 For example:

 ```